 18. The Seven Trumpets (8-11): Seven partial and preliminary judgments of God, falling upon the inhabitants of the earth throughout the Era of Gospel Proclamation.
 These judgments are designed to warn sinners of the final judgment to come, and to drive them Christ for salvation.

-19. The Three Woes (9-11): Identical with the final three trumpets, these are especially severe judgments, possibly symbolizing unique events predestined to occur just prior to the end of the age.
-The first and second woes depict increased demonic activity in the earth, leading both to torment and death.
-The martial symbolism predominating in chapter 9 suggests that these woes are inflicted, in large part, by demonically inspired war.
+19. The Three Woes (9-11): The final three trumpet judgments, but notable for their severity.
+The first and second woes, which possibly symbolize unique events set to occur just prior to the end of the age, depict increased demonic activity in the earth, leading both to torment and death.
+The martial symbolism predominating in chapter 9 suggests that these two woes are inflicted, in large part, by demonically inspired war.

 20. The Little Book (10): A symbol of the message that John will soon convey to the Church in chapter 11.
 The little book is sweet to his taste because it is the Word of God, and because it speaks of the good success of the evangelistic witness of the Church in the Era of Gospel Proclamation; but it is also bitter in his stomach, because it speaks of the Last Battle, and of the extraordinary persecution that will befall the true spiritual Church in the last of the last days.